Tidal Wetlands Permit Program: Application Procedures

 The Tidal Wetlands Permit Issuance Standards require you to avoid or minimize impacts to the wetlands - you need the above information to plan for meeting that standard.

-Contact the appropriate DEC regional Environmental Permits office before beginning detailed design and engineering work.
-Keep initial plans flexible until involved regulatory program staff review your proposal and comment on its conformance with permit issuance standards.
-On occasion, minor changes in layout can avoid disagreements and delays, and in some cases, even eliminate the need for a permit.
+Keep plans flexible until DEC staff review your proposal and comment on its conformance with permit standards.
+Be willing to adjust your project.
+On occasion, minor changes in layout can avoid disagreements and delays and, in some cases, eliminate the need for a permit.

 Land Use Guidelines

-Part 661 regulations detail the types of use and development that are usually permissible in different types of wetlands, and in adjacent areas (See Section 661.5 Use Guidelines).
+Part 661 regulations detail the types of use and development that are usually permissible in different types of wetlands, and in adjacent areas.
+See Section 661.5 Use Guidelines (link leaves DEC website).
 Whenever possible, projects should be planned to conform to these guidelines.
-For more information concerning the different types of tidal wetlands as classified by DEC, visit the Bureau of Marine Resources webpage on tidal wetlands categories.
+For more information concerning the different types of tidal wetlands as classified by DEC, visit the Division of Marine Resources webpage on tidal wetlands categories.

 Development Restrictions and Variances